paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-087-unlicensed-personnel.md

 ## § 8703.
 Tankermen on tank vessels
 **(a)** A vessel of the United States to which chapter 37 of this title applies, that has on board oil or hazardous material in bulk as cargo or cargo residue, shall have a specified number of the crew certified as tankermen as required by the Secretary.
 This requirement shall be noted on the certificate of inspection issued to the vessel.

-**(b)** Repealed.
-Pub.
-L. 98–557, § 18, Oct.
-30, 1984, 98 Stat.
-2869.]

-**(c)** A vessel to which [section 3702(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section3702/b&num=0&edition=prelim) applies shall have on board as a crewmember in charge of the transfer operation an individual certified as a tankerman (qualified for the grade of fuel transferred), unless a master, mate, pilot, engineer, or operator licensed under [section 7101 of this title](./chapter-071-licenses-and-certificates-of-registry.md#section-7101) is present in charge of the transfer.
+**(b)** A vessel to which [section 3702(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title46-section3702/b&num=0&edition=prelim) applies shall have on board as a crewmember in charge of the transfer operation an individual certified as a tankerman (qualified for the grade of fuel transferred), unless a master, mate, pilot, engineer, or operator licensed under [section 7101 of this title](./chapter-071-licenses-and-certificates-of-registry.md#section-7101) is present in charge of the transfer.
 If the vessel does not have that individual on board, chapter 37 of this title applies to the vessel.

 ### Statutory Notes